mykalamos/Programming/Garbage_Collection.md

 - Divided into 3 generations 0,1 (Ephemeral) and ,2.
 - Assumptions
   1. Faster to compact memory for a part of the heap rather than the whole
-  2. Newer objects tend to have following:
+  2. Newer objects tend to
-    - Shorter lifetimes than older ones
+    - Have shorter lifetimes than older ones
-    - Related to each other and accessed at around the same time
+    - Be related to each other and accessed at around the same time
 - GC tends to run when Gen0 is full.
 - Surviving objects are promoted to Gen1 and 2.